 However, grown men and women in the real world understand that you can be the most anti-war individual on planet earth, you can glue your Bernie poster on a Starbucks window with the passion of an unwashed graduate student with crushing college debt, but not wanting a war means nothing when the war WANTS YOU!

-Can you can stop fighting because you are tired or because its unpopular?
+Can you stop fighting because you are tired or because it’s unpopular?
 Sure.
 It just makes it more difficult to explain why I am supposed to still hate a President from 2001 to 2008, when you have been behind the wheel for the last seven plus years.

 Sometimes it feels good when the battle is over because the enemy stops shooting and goes home.
 You are alive.
 You get to go home.
 But you didn’t win.
 And tomorrow you and your friends are still in danger.
 The battle stopped on their terms.
 And tomorrow, they will try to kill you again.

 There has never been a war won in history because one side’s leader said, “the time has come to move on.”

 Over 100 families lives are forever changed because of this ignorance.
 In Orlando, the fact the victims were gay was not nearly as important to the terrorist who slaughtered them as was the fact that they were Americans who happened to be gay.

 Mr. President, you don’t want this fight, we get it.
 You want the world to live with the same professional courtesy and dignity you learned at Harvard.
 Well, Sir, it sucks to suck.